ALiwoto/RestorerRobot/README.md

 # <h1 align="middle"> RestorerRobot </h1>

-A bot written in golang using gotd library for backing up databases and uploading them to telegram logging channels.
+A bot written in golang using mtproto for backing up databases and uploading them to telegram logging channels.
+Telegram's max limit for uploading files is 2GB, which means the compressed file (.zip)'s size that bot is trying to upload to telegram should not be more than 2GB.

 <hr/>